-Council's objective is to make smart buying decisions, seeking sustainability and value for money when purchasing assets or services.
+Council's objective is to make smart buying decisions, seeking sustainability and public value when purchasing assets or services.
 This is accomplished by encouraging and fostering fair competition and innovation, while ensuring potential risks are managed.

 Through our procurement process, Council aims to achieve public value whereby the focus is not solely on price but about getting the best result over the whole life of the goods, services or works.
-This includes the concept of ‘broader outcomes’, being that procurement can be used to support wider social, economic, cultural and environmental outcomes that go beyond the immediate purchase of goods and services.
-This is describe as progressive procurement and is the pathway to achieving those broader outcomes.
+This includes the concept of sustainable outcomes being that procurement can be used to support wider social, economic, cultural and environmental outcomes that go beyond the immediate purchase of goods and services.
+Council uses the phrase "progressive procurement" to describe the pathway to achieving those sustainable outcomes.

-Council has a strong focus on health and safety.
-Contractors carrying out physical work under a contract with Council must be SiteWise (link to SiteWise site) qualified.
-The types of work requiring this qualification include (but are not limited to) infrastructure construction, cleaning and security.
+Health and safety is a key focus for Council.
+Contractors carrying out physical work under a contract with Council must be SiteWise qualified.
+Infrastructure construction, cleaning and security are just some of the types of work requiring this qualification.

 Disclaimers and Copyright